GriffFerguson/prodbuild/README.md

 Easy-to-use minifier and WIP bundler for no-framework websites.

 ## Documentation
-Please operate prodbuild out of the root folder of your project.
+Please operate Prodbuild out of the root folder of your project.

 ### Install
 `npm i --save-dev prodbuild`